blockchainofthings/CatenisAPIClientWPPlugin/readme.txt

 Once enabled, a global JavaScript variable named `ctnApiClient` is made available on the page.
 That variable holds the instantiated Catenis API client object.

-Use the *ctnApiClient* variable to call the Catenis Enterprise API methods by invoking the corresponding method on that object.
+Use the *ctnApiClient* variable to call the Catenis API methods by invoking the corresponding method on that object.

 For a reference of the available methods, please refer to the [Catenis API JavaScript Client](https://github.com/blockchainofthings/CatenisAPIClientJS) as it is functionally identical to the Catenis API Client for WordPress, except for notifications support and error handling.